|Other VA Resources|

 This Romanesque Revival courthouse, designed by Thomas C. Teague and Philip T. Barye from Norfolk and Newport News was completed 1893 and served the county until 1984 when a new courthouse was built nearby.

-The following are web links to Family history and genealogy, Records and Resources related to Prince William County.
+The following are web links to Genealogy, Records and Resources pertaining to Prince William County.
 A lot of these genealogy links fall into 3 categories: Commercial Sites, Personal Sites or Organization Sites.
 Some have free access some call for a fee.
 This is just a listing which has been compiled or submitted.
 I do not endorse or promote one genealogy site above another.
-Feel free to provide your own favorite Prince William County genealogy or family history affiliated sites.